mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 Step 8: Try new inputs
 ----------------------
-To test the behavior of your chosen LLM, prompt template, and parameters on a new inputs:
+To test the behavior of your chosen LLM, prompt template, and parameters on new inputs:

 1. Click the *Add Row* button and fill in a value(s) your prompt template's input variable(s).
    For example, in the MLflow documentation use case, you can try asking a question